 If you are have invested with Equitybuild or Equitybuild Finance, you may be able to pursue recovery of any losses that you may suffer through securities litigation.
-Please call the Chicago office of Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights and options.
+Please call the Chicago office of Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights and options.

 How Can I Pursue Recovery of My Equitybuild Investment Losses?